tequeter/dryspec/packages/Codex/dryspec.md

 - Be specific and DRY.
 Point to concrete sections or patterns that should change.
 - Suggest how to simplify, merge, or split specs to restore cohesion and concision.
-- Highlight where LeanSDD constraints are being ignored (for example, too many scenarios, overly long context, wrong file role).
+- Highlight where DrySpec constraints are being ignored (for example, too many scenarios, overly long context, wrong file role).
 - Ask clarifying questions when you suspect important assumptions are missing or ambiguous.